Building an App#

 flag can be used.

-The same other kit files with version lock, it should be version controlled to produce reproducible builds.
+As any other kit file with a version lock it should be committed to the version control to produce reproducible builds.

 To disable this feature set a generated app path to empty generated_app_path = ""